kalyaniuniversity/MC4/README.md

 ## Usage

-*Please Note: As per the latest release(v1.0), This package works with CSV files only.
+*Please Note: As per the latest release, this package works with CSV files only.
 We will add more features, controls and file support in the upcoming releases.*

 Using this package is very easy.
 You just need the following three lines of code to use the package.